TheDepe/VAREN/README.md

 VAREN is defined by a function M(θ, β), where θ is the pose parameters, β the shape parameters.

 ## News
+- 🔥 27 February 2025: Package available on pip!

-- 16 January 2025: This repo goes live.
+- ⚡ 16 January 2025: This repo goes live.

 ## Installation